The mission of the Old Santa Fe Association is to promote the prosperity and welfare

 In early 2014, Board Members of The Old Santa Fe Association conceived of a new initiative in historic preservation, unique to our previous list of accomplishments.
 We decided to become proactive in the search for archival film reels that are currently languishing in the attics and garages of Northern New Mexico, in order to facilitate their donation to the Photo Archives, where they can be properly curated, and made available to researchers, historians and filmmakers.
 The outgrowth of this effort, we are pleased to announce, is a "collection within the collection" so to speak.
-We are actively seeking film material, either 8mm or 16mm, that is still in the hands of local families, schools, of other organizations that will enhance the vaults of the Archives, helping to cultivate the audio visual history of the Santa Fe area, by adding images that might otherwise be destined for the landfill.
+We are actively seeking film materials, either 8mm or 16mm, or even still photographs or transparencies that are still in the hands of local families, schools, or other organizations.
+These materials will enhance the vaults of the Archives, helping to cultivate the audio visual history of Northern New Mexico, adding images that might otherwise be destined for the landfill.

 OSFA President, John Pen La Farge (left), signed a formal contract with the Archive's Daniel Kosharek to create the partnership in the winter of 2014.